EmanWiens/ParticleSystem/README.md

 The particles start in a spiral and bounce off one another and the walls.
 Press space to start the animation.
-Each particle slightly changes color on each bounce.
+Each particle slightly changes color on each bounce. <br />

+Download processing here https://processing.org/. <br />